magento/knowledge-base/src/best-practices/general/adobe-commerce-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

 ## Affected product and versions

-* Adobe Commerce with mariadb version to 10.2 or later
+* Adobe Commerce on our cloud architecture v2.2 and v2.3 with mariadb version to 10.2 or later.

 ## Issue